 Kinsey Family Farm also offers pumpkins for decorating and cooking, and you can choose from quite a large variety.
 For example, you can take your pick between Cinderella, Buckskin, Fairy Tale, Flatso, Flat White Boer, Jack-o-Lantern, Jarrahdale, Moonscape, Long Island Cheese, One Too Many, Polar Bear, and many other types of pumpkins.
 This is a patch for the true pumpkin connoisseur because there are so many unique types here!

 Just a short drive from metro Atlanta, Southern Belle farms offers lots of opportunities for family fun this fall.
 This is a 330-acre family farm in McDonough with two acres of pumpkins, four acres of corn maze, and over 20 outdoor attractions.
 You can wander around the farm to find your perfect pumpkin and even paint your new pumpkin in a special area right here at the farm.
 Your admission price includes the corn maze, hayride, cow train, corn cannon, and many more activities.

-This Dawsonville farm has a great batch of pumpkins this year, and the white pumpkins are almost as big as the giant orange ones for sale.
-This pumpkin patch is open from late-August through early-November through Halloween and November.
-Admission and parking are free for the pumpkin patch.
-But consider taking the hayride on a two-mile ride through the patch and the woods.
+This Dawsonville farm always has a great batch of pumpkins and gourds in various colors like yellow, white, orange, and green.
+Admission and parking are free for the pumpkin patch, but consider taking the hayride on a two-mile ride through the patch and the woods.
 You’ll catch a glimpse of Amicalola Falls at the end of the ride!